IasonKotakis/WRIT-2201/README.md

 During this course I learnt about technical writing capabilities that I had accquire only over through brief overview.
 This course helped me out to master on how to write technical reports and guides.
 One of the guides I create was on iFixit on how to replace a Display on an Apple Cinema Display.
 This guide has managed to help over 300 people to help and repair their Apple Cinema Display.

-You can find this useful guide on iFixit: https://www.ifixit.com/Guide/Apple+LED+Cinema+Display+27-Inch+LED+Panel+Replacement/140309#s279703
+You can find this useful guide on iFixit: <br> https://www.ifixit.com/Guide/Apple+LED+Cinema+Display+27-Inch+LED+Panel+Replacement/140309#s279703